 - EITC Central.
-An online source for ready-to-use news releases, letters to the editor, and tweets.
-You will also find local statistics, fact sheets, fast facts, newsletter and Web articles, tips for running an EITC campaign, and other basic marketing and communication materials.
-For websites and Facebook pages, download a widget and banner ads.
+An online source for ready-to-use news releases, key messages, and tweets.
+You will also find local statistics, fact sheets, fast facts, newsletters, tips for running an EITC campaign, and other basic marketing and communication materials.
+For websites and Facebook pages, download banner ads.
 There are even pre-recorded on-hold messages, in English and Spanish, for the telephone system.

 - Marketing Express.
 Another source of grab and go products to help carry out the EITC message.
 You can create customized posters and print ads featuring the new EITC ad campaign with your organization name, address and message.
 Check out the EITC Marketing Made Easy webinar on the IRS video portal.
 Get a peek at the new EITC ad campaign and a quick "how-to" demonstration for using EITC Central and Marketing Express.

 - Toolkit for EITC Outreach.
 The National Tax Credit Outreach Campaign website provides a clearinghouse of tools and resources for state and local outreach, including strategies to launch a statewide communications campaign.
 A free hard-copy of the kit is mailed to any organization on request.
 Requests for the kit can be made at the website, which also provides translations of an outreach flyer in 19 languages other than English and Spanish.